The Lady of the Sea

 “Wait!” she cried, and she snatched the little wooden box from the dresser, hugging it to her chest.
 They walked together into the corridor.

-A man clad in nothing but his sleepwear burst into the hall from the bedroom just next door with two children, older girls with dark black curls and green eyes, twins, hugging him from behind.
+A man clad in nothing but his pajamas burst into the hall from the bedroom next door with two children, older girls with dark black curls and green eyes, twins, hugging him from behind.
 They cried out in identical little squeals when they saw Vepdago.
 Their father, the head officer of Seacraft and Trosk’s naval fleet commander, drew back his lip and glared at the captain.

 “Let go of my daughter, now!”